 At Tec Container Asia Pacific, we believe that customers always want reliable and dependable products.
 So it is of vital importance that our customers are aware of the differences between genuine Tec Container products and the counterfeited/poor quality imitations prior to their final purchase decision.

-Taking container spreaders as an example, we have identified some serious defects in some counterfeit and cheaper spreaders available in the market place.
+Taking container spreaders as an example, we have identified some serious defects in some counterfeit and cheaper container spreaders available in the market place.

 DEFECTS IN OPERATIONS

 - Lifting lugs for attaching chains to deformed containers are missing.
-This is an important time saving feature as a spreader fitted with proper lifting lugs can be used to lift damaged or deformed containers quickly and efficiently.
+This is an important time saving feature as a container spreader fitted with proper lifting lugs can be used to lift damaged or deformed containers quickly and efficiently.

 - The transmission rod does not have protection.